-Should any incident involve the use of reasonable restraint, this will be clearly noted on the incident form relating to that event and parents will be informed of the specific details.
+Should any incident involve the use of reasonable restraint, this will be clearly recorded on CPOMS, the Senior Management Team notified and parents informed of the specific details that day.

 Involvement of parents

 Parents will be involved in discipline cases as appropriate.
 Individual staff should not involve parents in serious discipline issues without first informing the Headmaster, Deputy Head or Senior Management Team as appropriate.
 Parents are also expected to support good behaviour and positive habits in their children in line with this policy.
 This forms part of the contract between the School and all parents of pupils at the School.
 A refusal to abide by the terms of an exclusion may be considered a breach of contract.